matthubb17/kickstarter-analysis/README.md

 ![Image of Theater Outcomes based on Launch Date](https://github.com/matthubb17/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png?raw=true)

+#### The chart above can be used as a visualization of outcomes for the theater category specifically broken out by month.

 ### Analysis of Outcomes Based on Goal

 ![Image of Outcomes Based on Goals](https://github.com/matthubb17/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)